-To determine the total student generation impacts of CID on the School District, the average student generation impacts from Table 16 are added to the inter-district transfer impacts from Table 17.
-The resulting total student generation impacts are displayed in Table 18.
+To determine the total student generation impacts of CID on the School District, the average student generation impacts from Table 16 are added to the interdistrict transfer impacts from Table 17.
+The resulting total student generation impacts are displayed in Table 18 on the following page.